 Review Policy and Make Good on Your Promises

-At this point, your manager will have to decide whether they want to allow the remote time or not.
+At this point during the telecommuting arrangement, your manager will have to decide whether they want to allow the remote time or not.
 If you do get the opportunity, be sure to express that you understand it’s a privilege.

 Set up regular communication with the office to let them know how your time is being spent.
 If you decide you want to push for more time, this strategy will work in your favor.